catberry/catberry/docs/services/userland/template-provider.md

 [Service Locator](../service-locator.md) and accessible via [dependency injection](../dependency-injection.md).

-If you in situation when it is needed to render placeholder or partial dynamically, maybe for lazy loading or anything else, you can render template manually and not using Catberry rendering system.
+If you need to render placeholder or partial template dynamically, maybe for lazy loading or anything else, you can render template manually and skip usage of Catberry rendering system.

 Just inject `$templateProvider` into your module or resolve it from Service Locator to use this service.

-The only method you need to do that is `getStream` and pass full template name (moduleName_placeholderName) to it as first argument and data context as second.
+You only need to implement ont method: `getStream`.
+Pass full template name (moduleName_placeholderName) to it as first argument and data context as second.

-Keep in mind that you can use this service only in browser and direct usage of this service is highly **not recommended**.
+Keep in mind that you can use this service only in browser and direct usage of this service is **not recommended**.

 ##Interface
 ```javascript